-Supplemental to the statutory scheme during short term care leave, you will be paid once in 12 months up to once the average agreed working hours per week at 100% of the monthly income.
+Supplemental to the statutory scheme during short term care leave, you will be paid once in 12 months up to once the average agreed working hours per week at 100% of your monthly income.
+You will receive this supplement also in case you use the short-term care leave entitlement as an informal caregiver.